 In This Article

-This post takes a look at Magento vs Shopify in moving into 2025 and some respective pros for D2C brands.
+This post takes a look at Magento vs Shopify in moving into 2025 and the go to choice for D2C brands.

 Legacy Platform with New Obstacles: Magento in 2025

-Magento (now Adobe Commerce) is still a powerful solution, and its customizable platform gives merchants a lot of flexibility, which is valuable for brands with a complex B2B process, brands running multiple stores/brands, or are creating a really unique customer experience.
+Magento (now Adobe Commerce) is still a powerful solution, and its customizations give merchants a lot of flexibility, which is valuable for brands with a complex B2B process, brands running multiple stores/brands, or are creating a really unique customer experience.
 It's no surprise that some of the biggest brands in the world are still on the Magento platform.

 The above benefits do have drawbacks, though, for merchants that value speed, ease of use, and agility: